New aircon never cooled: line never vacuumed before charging

-A brand-new unit had never cooled the bedroom to the set temperature.
-Two weeks after installation, the room still sat several degrees above target.
+A brand-new unit had never cooled the bedroom to the set temperature, and two weeks after installation the room still sat several degrees above target.
 The installer said new units need time to settle in.
 A correctly set up aircon should cool from day one.

 Case summary